 Learn more about it here: Word Association ESL Vocabulary Activity.

-ESL Health Vocabulary
+#12 ESL Health Games: Charades

-You can use this game for just about topic, but it does work quite well with health.
+You can use this game for just about the topic, but it does work quite well with health.
 Think about things like drinking too much, smoking, jogging, eating a salad.
 Students acting this stuff out will likely be hilarious and you’ll have a great class.

 Learn more about using charades with ESL students here: ESL Charades.

 This is an ESL icebreaker that can be very, very easily adapted into a health Bingo Game.
 Instead of getting to know you questions, choose ones related to health.
 More details here:

 #14: ESL Health Surveys